 * “Icepick” being the most common descriptor

 If you just want some good-sounding mods, they’re at the top of each section in bold, followed by tech talk and other mod options are.
-Each section’s mods sound good to me on their own and can be used independently, though I recommend doing the Q2 biasing and tone stack mods (R6, R9, C12, R17) at a minimum.
+Each section’s mods sound good to me on their own and can be used independently, though I recommend doing the Q2 biasing, tone stack, and diode series resistance mods (R6, R9, C12, R17, D4) at a minimum.